 Outdoor roller skates differ from indoor skates mainly due to the wheels.
 If you intend to skate outdoors, it is ideal to have softer, wider wheels like the ones below and bearings like the Bionic ABEC-7s.
 Soft wheels provide a smoother roll on non-smooth surfaces and terrain.
 For outdoor skates, soft wheels are also preferable because they more absorbent to shock.
 Don’t forget, you can always contact us to adjust the wheels offered on any skate you purchase.
 We are always happy to help!

-Atom Pulse Wheels (Most Popular)
+Atom Pulse Wheels (Variety of Colors)

 The Atom Pulse Wheels are the best selling quad outdoor wheel on the market so if you’re looking for wheels to skate on hard or rough outdoor surfaces, look no further!
 These wheels are soft enough that you don’t feel every bump, but roll as smoothly as any other hybrid wheel.
 Check out all of the color options on these awesome wheels!